Impact Adventure Travel

 Ol Pejeta

-Morning game drive as we leave Samburu.
-Drive for 3-4 hours to Ol Pejeta Conservancy for lunch and afternoon game drive.
+We will go on a morning game drive as we leave Samburu.
+Drive for 3 to 4 hours to Ol Pejeta Conservancy for lunch and an afternoon game drive.
 This is the perfect place to watch wildlife in a less crowded environment against the iconic backdrop of Mount Kenya.
-The conservancy hosts the largest population of black rhino in Kenya.
-There’s also elephant, cheetah, lion, leopard, zebra, hartebeest etc. In the afternoon we will visit the Chimpanzee sanctuary, the only one of its kind in Kenya.
+The conservancy hosts the largest population of black rhinos in Kenya.
+There are also elephant, cheetah, lion, leopard, zebra, hartebeest, etc. In the afternoon, we will visit the Chimpanzee Sanctuary, the only one of its kind in Kenya.

 Main Destination: